linroger/FinanceCompendium/VII. Corporate Finance/Valuation/PPHA Advanced Financial Analysis & Valuation/Week 6/Damodaran - Dark Side of Valuation Ch 14 Mark to Market-Valuing Financial Services Companies.md

 # Price-to-Book Value Ratios: Small Commercial Banks in 2009

 Figure 14.4 noted the strong relationship between price-to-book ratios and returns on equity at large banks.
 Does the same relationship apply to smaller banks?
-To answer this question, Table 14.12 looks at banks with market capitalizations between  $500 million and$ 1 billion.
+To answer this question, Table 14.12 looks at banks with market capitalizations between  \$500 million and\$ 1 billion.

 Table 14.12 Price-to-Book Ratios and Returns on Equity: Small Commercial Banks